watchdogoblivion/ElementAnimator-MendixWidget/README.md

 * Add animations to any element on the page
 * Adjust the animation delay, the animation duration, and the animation iteration
-* Configure if element dissapears when the animation ends
+* Configure whether or not the element dissapears when the animation ends
 * Trigger a microflow when the animation ends

 ## Sample